adsweet/Phylogenetics_Lab/Lab9/README.md

 phylonet yeast_trees.nexus
 ```

-When the program finishes running, you should see five inferred networks.
-Copy the Newick format after the first “Visualize in Dendroscope.”
-Open the program [Dendroscope](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/algorithms-in-bioinformatics/software/dendroscope/) from your desktop and paste in this Newick tree (CTRL+v should work).
+When the program finishes running, you should see five inferred networks printed to the shell screen ("Inferred Network #1", etc.).
+To visualize one of the networks, copy the Newick format printed after “Visualize in Dendroscope” under `Inferred Network #1`.
+Open the program [Dendroscope](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/lehrstuehle/algorithms-in-bioinformatics/software/dendroscope/) from your desktop and paste in this tree (CTRL+v should work).
 Like FigTree, Dendroscope is a program for viewing phylogenies.
 However, FigTree is not able to show reticulations.

 NOTE: IF YOU CANNOT FIND DENDROSCOPE, I HAVE PROVIDED A PNG FILE OF THE TREE IN YOUR DATA FOLDER.
 DOWNLOAD THIS FILE AND OPEN IT TO VIEW.